LukeRT-UWA/Readme-Generator/generated-readme.md

 6. [Questions](#Questions)

 ## Installation
-You double click install
+You press install

 ## Usage
-You press the buttons until something happens
+You open it and press buttons

+## License
+MIT

-## Licence
+## How to Contribute
 undefined

 ## Tests
-Every test ever
+No tests

 ## Questions
 For further contact, I can be reached at: